What Makes New Orleans So Fun? These Experiences Say It All

 The famous Napoleon House Restaurant in New Orleans, LA, stands at the intersection of St. Louis Street and Chartres Street.
 The building has a historic charm with weathered brick walls and green shutters.

 If you have a picture of a New Orleans café in your head, it’s probably the Napoleon House.
 There’s a reason why so many movie scenes have been filmed in the front room of this atmospheric spot with peeling paint, framed newspaper clippings, and a bust of Napoleon behind the bar.
-Built in 1797 and a restaurant since 1914, the Napoleon House is so named because the owner (the mayor of New Orleans) offered Napoleon refuge there in 1821.
-However, the French emperor died in exile before he could accept the invitation.

-If there’s no table available in the front room, the courtyard is very nice although it lacks the patina of the front room.
+If there’s no table available in the front room, the courtyard is very nice, although it lacks the patina of the front room.

 Have a Hurricane at Pat O’Brien’s